jrheard/blog/python/caesar.md

 Remember to follow this class's [style guide](https://docs.google.com/document/d/1UbyhIkxOdhpf-MGna_5dwh0yHXe02HTZ69CfEuYv76Y/edit).

-Extra Credit
+Other Features
 ==========

-Here are some ideas for cool extra features you can add to your program for extra credit.
+Here are some more features to add to your program once you get basic encryption and decryption working.
+Do any or all of them!

 Lowercase Letters
 -----------------